-Pupils unclear of new rules and procedures Your policies should set clear, reasonable and proportionate expectations of pupil behaviour.
+Pupils unclear of new rules and proceduresYour policies should set clear, reasonable and proportionate expectations of pupil behaviour.
 Further information on behaviour and discipline in schools is available.
 Set out clearly the consequences for poor behaviour and deliberately breaking the rules.
-You should also set out how you will enforce those rules including any sanctions, especially for any restrictions on movement within school and new hygiene rules.
+You should also set out how you will enforce those rules including Pupils The Wellbeing for Education Return programme, provides training and resources to help school staff respond to the wellbeing and mental health needs of pupils.
+The training provides practical examples to support staff and pupils within a school.
+Laura Denham and Nicola Ivey both attended the training.Review Behaviour policy, making amendments to reflect the changes in working.Refer to Annex A Behaviour PrinciplesParents will be sent a document outlining the procedures that children need to follow prior to them returning to school.
+Parents will need to brief children on the rules so that they know expectations before they return.Staff will brief the children on procedures at the start of each day and remind them of expectations at regular intervals or when needed Medium Reviewed Behaviour Policy and explanation of key points and New guidance.
+Pg.17 Completed - 07/09/2020 'Areas schools may wish to add to their behaviour policy are: ✓ following any altered routines for arrival or departure ✓ following school instructions on hygiene, such as handwashing and sanitising will enforce those rules including any sanctions, especially for any restrictions on movement within school and new hygiene rules.
 Lack of routine, and classroom discipline may contribute to disengagement for some pupils returning to school.
 This could result in an increase in poor behaviour.
-Consider what sanctions or consequences are appropriate for poor behaviour and whether additional support should be put in place for these pupils including those who: • may struggle to reengage in school Pupils Consider any referral to statutory services (and the police) as appropriate.
-The Wellbeing for Education Return programme, provides training and resources to help school staff respond to the wellbeing and mental health needs of pupils.
-The training provides practical examples to support staff and pupils within a school.
-Laura Denham and Nicola Ivey both attended the training.
-Review Behaviour policy, making amendments to reflect the changes in working.
-Refer to Annex A Behaviour Principles Parents will be sent a document outlining the procedures that children need to follow prior to them returning to school.
-Parents will need to brief children on the rules so that they know expectations before they return.
-Staff will brief the children on procedures at the start of each day and remind them of expectations at regular intervals or when needed.
+Consider what sanctions or consequences are appropriate for poor behaviour and whether additional support should be put in place for these pupils including those who: • may struggle to reengage in school • are at risk of being absent or persistently disruptive regular intervals or when needed.
 Children-friendly signs will be put up around the school as reminders of procedures the pupils need to follow.
 Pupils and parents will be made aware of changes to the school day/timetables.
 Pupils will be made aware of changes to emergency procedures.
 All students will be instructed to bring a water bottle each day and informed of the fact that water fountains are not in use.
-Pupils will be informed of strict social distancing and cleaning arrangements.
-Medium Reviewed Behaviour Policy and explanation of key points and New guidance.
-Pg.17 Completed - 07/09/2020 'Areas schools may wish to add to their behaviour policy are: following any altered routines for arrival or departure following school instructions on hygiene, such as handwashing and sanitising following instructions on who pupils can socialise with at school moving around the school as per specific instructions (for example, one-way systems, out of bounds areas, queuing) expectations about sneezing, coughing, tissues and disposal ('catch it, bin it, kill it') and avoiding touching your mouth, nose and eyes with hands tell an adult if you are experiencing symptoms of coronavirus • are at risk of being absent or persistently disruptive Pupils will be taught about safe and sensible ways of moving around the site, inside and out. coronavirus
+Pupils will be informed of strict social distancing and cleaning arrangements. ✓ following instructions on who pupils can socialise with at school ✓ moving around the school as per specific instructions (for example, one-way systems, out of bounds areas, queuing) ✓ expectations about sneezing, coughing, tissues and disposal ('catch it, bin it, kill it') and avoiding touching your mouth, nose and eyes with hands ✓ tell an adult if you are experiencing symptoms of coronavirus